Questions and answers for patients

 What is a Special Authority?

 PHARMAC may put a ‘Special Authority’ restriction on a medicine to target funded access to the medicine to patients who will benefit the most.
-Your doctor or other prescriber can apply for Special Authority approval for you if the criteria are met.
-If approved, the medicine will be funded for you.
+Your doctor or other prescriber can apply for approval for you if the criteria are met.
 You can look at the criteria for a medicine by entering the medicine name here and clicking on the blue SA number to see the form.
-Once a Special Authority is approved, the Ministry of Health issue an approval number.
-Your doctor or other prescriber will put this number on each prescription of your medicine.
+Once a Special Authority is approved, an approval number is issued.
+This number is put on each prescription for your medicine.

 Why can’t I collect all three months of my medicine at one time?